Upper School Curriculum

 Principles of Economics

 Presenting a broad overview of economic theory, history, development and application, this course introduces terms, definitions, policies and philosophies of market economies.
 It not only provides some comparison with other economic systems but also includes research and discussions related to microeconomic and macroeconomic concepts, as well as personal finance.
-In addition to discussing and writing about these topics, students will complete individual and group projects, presenting their research before the class.
+In addition to discussing and writing about these topics, students will complete individual and group projects, presenting their research before an audience.

 Mathematics